Rabmelon/tiSPHi/docs/foundation.md

 And we have $\boldsymbol{\sigma}_B=\boldsymbol{\sigma}_A$ and $p_B=p_A$, etc. The simple definition ensures that there is a uniform stress distribution for the particles that are near the wall boundaries, and it contributes to smooth stress distributions (through the $\boldsymbol{f}^{\sigma}$ term) on the interior particles in the equation of momentum through the particle-dummy interaction.

-### A coupled dynamic solid boundary treatment
+### A "soft" repulsive force

 > @Chalk2020, Liu2012

+This is a coupled dynamic solid boundary treatment.
 The repulsive particles (triangle) are set to apply the no-slip effect and always guarantee that the particles do not penetrate the wall boundary.
 They can apply a soft repulsive force to the particles near the wall boundary, which is incorporated as a body force in the momentum equation.
 The definition of the repulsive force is introduced that prevents particle penetration without obviously disturbing the interior particels.
-The force $\hat{\boldsymbol{F}}_{ij}$ is applied to all particles that interact with the repulsive boundary particles, and is included in the SPH momentum equation:
+The force $\hat{\boldsymbol{F}}_{ij}$ is applied to all particles that **interact** with the repulsive boundary particles, and is included in the SPH momentum equation:

 $$\hat{\boldsymbol{F}}_{ij} = \sum_j 0.01c^2\chi\cdot\hat{f}(\gamma)\frac{\boldsymbol{x}_{ij}}{r^2}$$